Our Essential Services

 On the other hand, the country has been working hard to leave the strife of the past behind.
 The country has joinded international organizations such as the UN, NATO, and the EU.
 Despite its current economic struggle, the average income is still higher than in most other Balkan and Eastern European countries.
 And while moving to Croatia to look for a job might not be the best idea right now, foreign assignees or expats working for the government, diplomatic missions, or cultural institutions will find their place here.

 Expats moving to Croatia will find themselves in an ethnically very homogenous state.
 Over 90% of the people living in Croatia are Croatian, though there are a number of officially recognized minorities living there too.
 These include mostly Serbs, but also Bosniaks, Italians, Hungarians, Slovenes, Czechs, Roma, and a few other demographic groups.

 The main religion is Roman Catholic Christianity, and the official language is Croatian, a standardized variety of the Shtokavian dialect of Serbo-Croatian.
 Its exact distinctions from Bosnian, Montenegrin, and Serbian have often been a point of nationalistic or linguistic pride, though the spoken languages are mutually intelligible.

-If you are moving to Croatia and don’t speak either of these languages, you need not worry.
+If you are moving to Croatia and do not speak either of these languages, you need not worry.
 In a survey, over 75% of Croatians stated that they spoke a foreign language, mostly English, but German is also very popular.
 In northern regions like Istria, Italian is common, too.
-Obviously, a basic knowledge of Croatian (A2 in the European framework) is extremely helpful and opens many doors for expats moving to Croatia.
+Still, a basic knowledge of Croatian is extremely helpful and opens many doors for expats moving to Croatia.